This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nausea, vomiting, or loss of appetite

-Treatment for chronic kidney disease:
+Treatment for CKD:

 Medicines may be given to decrease blood pressure and get rid of extra fluid.
 You may also receive medicine to manage health conditions that may occur with CKD.
 Dialysis is a treatment to remove chemicals and waste from your blood when your kidneys can no longer do this.
 Surgery may be needed to create an arteriovenous fistula (AVF) in your arm or insert a catheter into your abdomen so that you can receive dialysis.
 A kidney transplant may be done if your CKD becomes severe.